 Responsible Authorities for Denbighshire County Council (PDF, 164KB)

 The fee for a club premises certificate application depends on the non-domestic rateable value (NDRV) of the premises.
 You will also be charged an annual fee for the certificate, which will be payable every year on the anniversary of the date the certificate is issued.
 You can find details on gov.uk (external website).

 How can I pay?

-Payment can be made by card over the phone or in person (by appointment) at our Caledfryn offices.
+Payment can be made by card over the phone to customer services (01824 706000) or you can pay by BACS.
 Payment by cheque or cash is only available at one of Denbighshire’s One Stop Shops.
-Please contact us for the appropriate reference number before attempting to pay.
-Failing to provide the appropriate reference number may delay your application.

 What if my circumstances change?